Sheathed Type Glow Plug

 adapted to the respective working conditions.

-Ever since the glow-coil has been made up of several, tightly wound coils, the 'glow plug' has been renamed the 'glow pin'.
+Ever since the glow-coil has been made up of several, tightly wound coils, the 'glow plug' has been renamed the 'glow plug'.
 The high current consumption is possible because the diesel engine has a

 |Control by pulsing (pulse width modulation)|